fraserbrookhouse/CV/README.md

   - <a title = "Continuous Integration/Continuous Deployment/Continuous Delivery">**CI/CD**</a> pipeline with **TravisCI**, **CircleCI** and **Heroku**
   - **Agile** (~2 week) group projects: **Trello**, <a title = "Minimum Viable Product">**MVP**</a>, **pairing** in 2-day **sprints**, **stand-ups**, **mood check-ins** and **retros**

+### University of London (2019- )

+#### Bsc Computer Science

+A part time, online degree which I began while working as a teacher.
+So far I have completed modules such as introduction to Programming 1, Fundamentals of Comp Sci and Web Development.
+I hope to complete this degree in my spare time by 2015.

 ### University of Aberytsywth (2011 - 2015)

 #### BSc International Politics 2:1